kelvinoAlbino/blue-valley/wp-content/plugins/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= 3.4.7 =
+- There is a new feature for applying partial or section protection to posts and pages.
+This feature is available via a free addon.
+- Removed bundled jquery.tools18.min.js, switched to built-in WP jQuery UI.
+- Fixed a typo in the manage content protection menu tab.
+- Created a free addon for misc shortcodes.

 = 3.4.6 =
 - Added Arabic language translation to the plugin.
 The translation was submitted by Hanin Fatani.